alibaba/arthas/site/src/site/sphinx/en/install-detail.md

 If you cannot boot Arthas, try to pass in all the critical options manually as the following steps:

-1. locate the java for JVM:
+1. locate the target java process:

     - Linux/Unix/Mac: `ps aux | grep java`
     - Windows: open the Process Monitor to search java